 4- In a separate medium saucepan bring water to a boil, cook your ramen noodles for approximately 3 minutes and 30 seconds.
 Use tongs to remove noodles from boiling water, or strain noodles into a colander and place directly into serving bowls.

-now, go listen to my podcast + IG post and tag me in your food pics! xx ck
+now, go listen to my podcast + IG post your spicy miso ramen and tag me in your food pics!
+Try another tahini ramen recipe from me, here! xx ck